OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_explicit.rst

     You should look over the complete :ref:`check_partials doc <feature_check_partials>` before you start doing heavy development with derivatives.

-There is a lot of information there, but for now, just take a look at the *r(fwd-chk)* column, which shows the norm of the relative difference between the analytic derivatives Jacobian and one that was approximated using finite difference.
+There is a lot of information there, but for now, just take a look at the *r(fwd-chk)* column, which shows the norm of the relative difference between the analytic derivatives Jacobian and one that was approximated using finite differences.
 Here, all the numbers are really small, and that's what you want to see.
 It's rare, except for linear functions, that the finite difference and analytic derivatives will match exactly, but they should be pretty close.